San Bernardino, California: Modern era

 In 1905, the city of San Bernardino passed its first charter.

 Norton Air Force Base was established during World War II.
 In 1994, Norton Air Force Base closed to become San Bernardino International Airport.

 In 1940, Richard and Maurice McDonald founded McDonald's, along with its innovative restaurant concept, in the city.
 In 1955, Glen Bell started his first taco stand after learning from Gloria Hoyle at Mitla Café, later developing into the first Taco Bell.

 San Bernardino won the All-America City award in 1977.

 On May 12, 1989, a massive derailment took place along Duffy Street at the Muscoy area, when a Southern Pacific trona train lost control while descending the Cajon Pass.
-The disaster killed 4 people and destroying seven homes.
-Then on May 25, an underground petroleum pipeline ruptured, killing 2 more people and burning down 11 more homes.
+The disaster killed 4 people and destroyed seven homes.
+Then, on May 25, an underground petroleum pipeline ruptured, killing 2 more people and burning down 11 more homes.

 In August 2012, San Bernardino filed for Chapter 9 bankruptcy, with more than $1 billion in debt.
 The move froze the city's payments to creditors, including its pension payments to the California Public Employees' Retirement System for nearly a year.
-San Bernardino became the largest city at the time to file for a Chapter 9 bankruptcy, superseded by Detroit's filing in July 2013.
+San Bernardino became the largest city at the time to file for a Chapter 9 bankruptcy; this was superseded by Detroit's filing in July 2013.
 Following a judge's approval, the city emerged from bankruptcy in February 2017, making it one of the longest municipal bankruptcies in the United States.

 On December 2, 2015, a terrorist attack left 14 people dead and 22 seriously injured.